Rowing: Types of rowing systems

 In some localities, rear-facing systems prevail.
 In other localities, forward-facing systems prevail, especially in crowded areas such as in Venice, Italy and in Asian and Indonesian rivers and harbors.
 This is not strictly an "either-or", because in different situations it's useful to be able to row a boat facing either way.
 The current emphasis on the health aspects of rowing has resulted in some new mechanical systems being developed, some (such as the Rantilla rowing method) very different from the traditional rowing systems of the past.

 Rearward-facing systems

-This is probably the oldest system used in Europe and North America.
 A seated rower pulls on one or two oars, which lever the boat through the water.
-The pivot point of the oars (attached solidly to the boat) is the fulcrum or the oar-lock.
-The motive force is applied through the rower's feet.
+The pivot point of the oars (attached solidly to the boat) is the fulcrum for this lever.
+The person operating the oar is kept in position (when applying maximum force) by a stretcher, a footrest that may be as simple as a wooden bar that can be adjusted by positioning in different pairs of notches in the bottom of the boat.

+Different types of pivot points can be used as a fulcrum for the oar.